 The humankind has settled here since the Stone Age.
 Goris was first mentioned in the history of the Urartian period.
 King Rusa I (8th century BC) left a cuneiform, where he mentioned that among the 23 countries conquered by him, “Goristsa” country was one of them.

 The surrounding mountains are famous for their medieval cave-dwellings carved out of the soft rock in the southern and eastern portions of the township.
-It’s worth making a trip to the cave city on the other bank of the river and equally majestic sets of volcanic pillars, that spear through the steep grassy slopes above town.
+It’s worth making a trip to the cave city on the other bank of the river and admire the majestic sets of volcanic pillars, that spear through the steep grassy slopes above town.
 Goris is also known for its variety of homemade fruit vodkas, including the deliciously potent Mulberry and Cornelian cherry vodkas.